thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/CONTRIBUTING.md

 ✅ **Suggest Features**: Have a great idea?
 Share it in the [discussions](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/discussions) page with the `suggest` label.

 ✅ **Improve Documentation**: Spotted a typo?
-Help improve our documentation by creating an new issue with the [documentation](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) label.
+Help improve our documentation by creating a new issue with the [documentation](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) label.

 ✅ **Fix Bugs**: Help us squash bugs by submitting patches.
-Create new issue by selecting [Blank Issue](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues)Template and provide the bug fix with appropriate labels.
+Create new issue by selecting [Blank Issue](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) Template and provide the bug fix with appropriate labels.

 ✅ **Add Features**: Implement new functionalities to enhance the project.
 Create new issue and select [Feature](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/issues) Template to suggest new Feature.